(970) 480-5101

 My Dad had Charisma—compelling charm that can inspire devotion in others.
 Beneath a welcoming smile was a savvy, street-smart, no-nonsense survivor who knew his business, knew people, rarely missed a trick and stood up for those he loved.
 If you asked him, he would say your best tools are:

-1. Your Sight: Almost everyone in my family had the uncanny ability to spot trouble from a distance.
+1. Your Sight: Almost everyone in my family has developed the ability to spot trouble from a distance.
 As students of human behavior, we can observe someone’s desire, enthusiasm, or excitement; see an objection as it forms and resolve it before it’s even registered, see when someone is sold and ready to move forward.
 We can also see when someone is prevaricating, pretending or being dishonest.
 Trust your gut, rely on your experience, refrain from judgment.

 2. Your Hearing: Listen.
 A customer will always tell you what they want and think they need.
 Our job is to ask and answer questions, make sound recommendations, provide choices, solve problems, make bank, say thank you, ask for referrals, say thank you again, and move forward.

 3. Your Heart: My dad was charming.
 He knew his customers, their children, and grandchildren, had helped them make their houses into homes.
 He also sponsored several immigrants, providing the same opportunity his family had when they landed on Ellis Island: Hope, and new life in America.
 Did he love selling hardware?
 I don’t know.
 What he loved was being loved, valued and appreciated.
-What he loved was being a hero, and to me and 200 others, for a moment or two, he was.
+What he loved was being a hero, and to me and two hundred others, for a moment or two, he was.

 Entrepreneurship is a calling to which we respond — body, mind, soul and spirit — because nothing less than all in will fulfill our most passionate desire to achieve our goals.
 When we are engaged in living our passion and making a positive difference in the world, we get to be of good service to others and love who we are when we do it.
 What a great life!
-Choose Peace.
-Be Love.
-SS

 When I started working, Word was Perfect in version 1.1 and sexual harassment was part of the job.
 Women were expected to be compliant, gracious, and grateful with an attitude of tolerance and servitude that allowed some people to be entitled and superior while taking unfair advantage of others deemed of lesser value.
 It never worked for me.
 I never thought of myself as less than.
 In fact, it was just the opposite, and it was often a problem.